PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Are compact
 - Can be re-used in larger models to help create larger "known good" models.

-In this blog, we show an integer addition model with a loss of 0.000000002 that can do 1 million addition questions without error.
+In this paper, we show a 5-digit integer addition model with a loss of 0.000000002 that can do 1 million random addition questions without error.
 We explain its algorithm in detail.
 We claim it is a "known good" component model.

 In the future, we aim to create a "known good" integer multiplication model.
 Doing multiplication (at least for humans) includes some addition sub-tasks.
 If, before training, we initialise parts of our larger multiplication model, with a copy of the known good integer addition model, will the multiplication model re-use the addition model?
 Will this make it easier to understand the multiplication model algorithm?